 - Good quality mayonnaise

 - 4 slices Black-forest Ham (very thinly sliceed)

 - ½ Roasted Red Bell Pepper

 - Shavings of aged Manchego Cheeese

 - Smear pumpernickle with mayo.
 Layer Mayo, ham, bell pepper, caramelized onion and Manchego.
 Broil until Manchego starts to melt and top with the remaining slice of bread.

 When I’m not on the prairie, I will broil this for a few seconds to melt the cheese.

 We sat at the group picnic area at Crow Valley Campgound, watched birds go by and had a delicious lunch.
-The gourmet olives from Whole Foods and Whole Foods Pico helped.
+The gourmet olives from Whole Foods and Whole Foods Pico with chips helped.

 We had a great day of spring migration birdwatching, with 74 species.